 Ahi Tuna Steak Marinade

-- 3 ½ tablespoon soy sauce (low sodium preferred)
+- 3 ½ tablespoon soy sauce, low sodium preferred

 - 1 tablespoon maple syrup or honey

-- Salt and pepper to taste
+- salt and black pepper to taste

 - 1 ½ teaspoon lime juice